Growyourbrand.net Reference notes on brand consequence May 2026

 The phrase clean diesel became difficult to trust.
 The alleged software behavior made the product seem double-coded: compliant in the test environment, dirtier in ordinary use.

-That is why Dieselgate is a brand disaster, not only a legal case.
+That is why Dieselgate is a brand disaster, not merely a legal case.
 It taught customers and regulators to question whether the product's declared virtue was engineered or staged.

 The Archive Reading